In Muna, the highest point in the state of Yucatán, a park called El Mirador is dedicated to the aluxes, those small mythical beings of Mayan lore.

 Inspired by ancient lore, artisans, Mayan priests and other locals have set up an ecological park dedicated to their culture.

-El Mirador, which borders the Uxmal archaeological zone, is a remote and relatively verdant slice of of the Mayan world.
+El Mirador, which borders the Uxmal archaeological zone, is a remote and relatively verdant slice of the Maya world.
 Its operators hope that these knee-high stone carvings will add a little magic to a park that new highways have bypassed on the Ruta Puuc.

 From an overlook, La Sierrita, about 19 meters above sea level, visitors can enjoy the Yucatecan landscape.
 From there, guests walk or bicycle through a botanical garden filled with “enchanted stones.”